gptscript-ai/gptscript/docs/docs/03-tools/03-openapi.md

 GPTScript will return an error when parsing the OpenAPI definition if it finds a request body that does not specify at least one of these supported MIME types.

-## Limitations

-In addition to the limitations mentioned above, there are some portions of JSONSchema that are not implemented in GPTScript yet, such as `oneOf`, `anyOf`, and `allOf`.
-These will likely be implemented in the future.
-There may be some other aspects of OpenAPI definitions that are not yet handled by GPTScript.